 As at 31 March each year, a full and detailed actuarial valuation is undertaken.
 Additional updates are also provided by me during the year to the Trustees as requested.

-The valuation addresses the question of whether or not, in my opinion, the assets in the Trust will be sufficient to meet the expected future plan values paid to funeral directors for all plans in force at the valuation date.
-In carrying out my valuation, I perform the following three steps:
+The valuation addresses the question of whether or not, in my opinion, the assets in the Trust will be sufficient to meet future plan values paid to funeral directors for all plans in force at the valuation date.
+In carrying out my valuation, I complete the following three steps:

-1. I project the expected payments or cashflows out of the Trust in respect of future maturities from existing plans allowing for expected increases in plan values and expected rates of mortality of plan holders.
+1. I project the expected payments or cashflows out of the Trust in respect of future maturities from existing plans allowing for increases in plan values and assumed rates of mortality of plan holders.

-3. I compare the net present value of the discounted payments with the market value of the assets at the valuation date to determine the funding level, which is the ratio of the value of the assets to the capital value of the expected future payments from the Trust.
+3. I compare the net present value of the projected payments with the market value of the assets at the valuation date to determine the funding level, which is the ratio of the value of the assets to the net present value of the projected payments from the Trust.

-The most recent full valuation at 31 March 2019 showed that the Trust’s assets were over 100% of the funds required to meet expected future funeral costs covered by the plans in the Trust, allowing for increases in funeral costs in line with future levels of inflation as measured by the Consumer Price Index.
+The most recent full valuation was at 31 March 2021 and showed that the Trust’s assets were over 100% of the funds required to meet the projected future funeral costs covered by the plans in the Trust.

 Partner, Barnett Waddingham LLP, Consultant Actuaries